-The deaths reported Tuesday bring the number to 17 so far this week and 340 overall.
-Last week was the deadliest week of the pandemic in Orange County, with 56 deaths reported.
-The county’s total coronavirus case load stands at 13,843.
+The deaths reported Tuesday bring the number to 17 this week and 340 overall.
+Last week was the deadliest of the pandemic in Orange County, with 56 deaths reported.
+The county’s total coronavirus case is 13,843.

 Of the COVID-19 diagnoses reported Tuesday, 43% are from the past week, officials said.

-The number of hospitalized patients in Orange County rose from 485 on Monday to 510, with the number of patients in intensive care rising from 175 to 176.
+The number of hospitalized patients in Orange County rose from 485 on Monday to 510, with the number of patients in intensive care increasing from 175 to 176.

 The county has performed 233,281 COVID-19 tests, with 7,423 documented recoveries as of Tuesday.